tildearrow/kwin-lowlatency/README.md

 effectively making the timer faster than the actual screen's rate, forcing VSync at some point.

-however, this introduces additional input lag, which varies depending on your driver, but usually it's 50ms (still too high). you can prove this by moving a window. you'll see the cursor being ahead of the title bar, or at least so under X.
+however, this introduces additional output lag, which varies depending on your driver, but usually it's 50ms (still too high). you can prove this by moving a window. you'll see the cursor being ahead of the title bar, or at least so under X.

 so, how to fix this? let's ditch the timer and let us access the VBlank interval directly.